Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 • reported to division president, served on division strategic planning council

-• helped win Congressional mandate for US$90-million (current dollar) traffic information system after proposal rejected by U.S. Department of Transportation
+• helped win Congressional mandate for US$100-million (current dollar) traffic information system after proposal rejected by U.S. Department of Transportation

-• prepared special report on corporation's extensive Canadian activities to help win US$450-million (current dollar) high-tech defense export contract with Canada
+• prepared special report on corporation's extensive Canadian activities to help win US$500-million (current dollar) high-tech defense export contract with Canada

-• one of two people selected by NASA in 1972 to be trained for US Government Senior Executive Service with rotations through budget, congressional relations, and public affairs
+• one of two people selected by NASA in 1972 to train for senior executive service with rotations through budget, field center, congressional relations, and public affairs

 • science information officer for last lunar landing (Apollo 17)